 Wenyun is a Biostatistician on the FORCE-TJR analysis team.
 In collaboration with the research team, Wenyun executes statistical modeling for risk adjustment, benchmarking, and the new outcome and risk predictions.

 Wenyun holds a Masters Degree in Healthcare Biostatistics from the University of Massachusetts, Amherst.

-Prior to joining the FORCE QI team, Julianne worked at a high volume joint replacement institute in Hartford, Connecticut executing data queries and creating data visualization reports.
+Prior to joining the FORCE-TJR QI team, Julianne worked at a high volume joint replacement institute in Hartford, Connecticut executing data queries and creating data visualization reports.
 She also has over 5 years of experience directing and managing research studies.
 When Julianne is not working, she enjoys baking and watching football.